ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 }
 ```

 Consider the following GraphQL document.
-The `profile` field has a complexity value of 3 and all the other fields (`name`, `age`) have the complexity value of 1.
-The profile is intended to be execute three times with aliases.
+The `profile` field has a complexity value of 3 and all the other fields (`name`, `age`) have a complexity value of 1.
+The profile is intended to be executed three times with aliases.
 Therefore, the document has a combined complexity of 15.

 ```graphql
 {